 How is the source of a dog's allergy determined and usually treated?

 For dogs, allergens can initially trigger an acute allergic reaction resulting in itchy and sensitive skin, e.g., dogs with a flea allergy.
-When diagnosing allergic dermatitis conditions, many veterinarians will use a tiered approach to explore potential triggers.
-If the problem is more generalized, blood tests can be done to test for environmental and food allergies.
+When diagnosing canine allergic dermatitis conditions, many veterinarians will use a tiered approach to explore potential triggers.
+If the problem is more generalized, blood tests can be done to test for environmental and dog food allergies.

-There are several treatments, including antibiotics and steroids, for the itch, the ooze and the skin damage.
+There are several treatments for dermatitis in dogs, including antibiotics and steroids, for the itch, the ooze and the skin damage.
 But often these treatments result in only temporary relief, which can be frustrating for your pup and dog parents.
-The key is to get to the root cause and rebalance the immune response.
+The key is to get to the root cause and rebalance your dog's immune response.

-How does the gut microbiome influence inflammation and allergies?
+How does the gut microbiome influence inflammation and allergies in dogs?

 The gut is the largest and most complex part of the immune system of mammals.
 It contains diverse immune cells, bacteria and other microbes.
 Immune cells are the safety patrol of the body, and they monitor the gut community for danger (pathogens and toxins).
 When a threat is detected, the immune system mobilizes an inflammatory response to neutralize it.

-In young animals, the gut microbiome trains the developing immune system to recognize friend from foe.
-The gut immune system needs to learn to distinguish potential bad bacteria, which can invade and make your dog sick, from good bacteria that help to maintain the health and happiness of your pup.
-These helpful bacteria also modulate immune responses to avoid inflammation when it's not needed.
+In young dogs, the gut microbiome trains the developing immune system to recognize friend from foe.
+The gut immune system needs to learn to distinguish potential bad bacteria, which can invade and make your dog sick, from good bacteria that help to maintain the health and happiness of your canine.
+These helpful bacteria also modulate immune responses to avoid inflammation in your dog when it's not needed.

-What if itchy flares were not caused by a single allergen but were triggered by inflammation signals made by bacteria in the dog’s microbiome?
+What if itchy dog flares were not caused by a single allergen but were triggered by inflammation signals made by bacteria in your dog’s microbiome?